iomaganaris/BRIAN-to-C-port/README.md

 Implementation of a simulation of a biological neural network based on the ADEX model with pre- and post-synaptic expression of STDP in C.

-Doxygen documentation in /doc/html/index.html
+The Python code of *prepostSTDP_savings.py* , the script responsible for running the desired simulation in the BRIAN neural network simulator, as well as the corresponding functions of BRIAN's source code were ported into a standalone simulator for the specific models in C.

-Main of ported code in *simulation.c*
+Doxygen documentation can be found in /doc/html/index.html

-Original python code in *prepostSTDP_savings.py* is responsible for running the desired simulation in the BRIAN neural network simulator
+The main function of ported code is found in *simulation.c*